ZeyuL01/BIT/docs/Examples.rst

 	10      SRF -3.444633 -3.498132 -3.394713 0.030929325     0.029365417     0.032461110   10

-It is clearly noted the perturbed TR and other cohesion complex components are more significant in the input region set 2.
+It is clearly noted that the perturbed TR and other cohesion complex components are more significant in the input region set 2.
 We can further draw a scatterplot to show the whole-picture.

 .. code-block::